 6.3.
 Solicitation

-All open competitive processes will be posted publicly using a reputable online tendering system.
+All open competitive procurement of good and services will be posted publicly using a reputable online tendering system.
 Managers are responsible for ensuring that substantive deviations from standard RFX templates are reviewed by RECO legal counsel.
 For confidential solicitations, vendors must first sign a Confidentiality & Non-Disclosure Agreement.

 From the time the RFX is released until the submission deadline, RECO is prohibited from contacting individual vendors.
 Any inquiries from vendors must be responded to publicly to create an unbiased knowledge base that is consistent for all vendors.